Digital-Grinnell/dlad-blog/content/posts/092-staging-isle.md

   * **Note:** You should not see any errors with respect to the SSL certifications, you should see a nice green lock padlock for the site security.
 If you see a red error or unknown SSL cert provider, you'll need to shut the containers down and review the previous steps taken especially if using Let's Encrypt.
 You may need to repeat those steps to get rid of the errors.

 {{% annotation %}}
-Since my process uses _Let\'s Encrypt_ with a differnt SSL validation than documented, I executed a modified copy of my [restart.sh](https://github.com/McFateM/docker-traefik2-acme-host/blob/master/restart.sh) script BEFORE spinning up my _ISLE_ stack.
+Since my process uses _Let\'s Encrypt_ with a different SSL validation than documented, I executed a modified copy of my [restart.sh](https://github.com/McFateM/docker-traefik2-acme-host/blob/master/restart.sh) script BEFORE spinning up my _ISLE_ stack.

 That modified copy of `restart.sh` looked like this: